Youth Advisory Group Terms of Reference

 - a Certificate of Appreciation from the Minister of Education, outlining key competencies demonstrated through your participation and contributions, at the end of their tenure.

 Members of the Youth Advisory Group will attend an orientation meeting and quarterly meetings, based on the calendar year of their tenure at the Ministry of Education (or any other appropriate location).
 The Ministry will discuss scheduling of meetings with members of the Youth Advisory Group.

-It is expected that members will attend at least three of the four meetings during their tenure.
+It's expected that members will attend at least 3 of the 4 meetings during their tenure.

 Meeting dates are set at the beginning of each year.

 The Youth Advisory Group insights and advice are officially reported to the Minister of Education and distributed to relevant Ministry groups and education sector agencies once the meeting minutes have been approved by the members.
 Each report will be proactively released to the public.

 The Youth Advisory Group will include up to 12 members.
 If required, additional members may be brought into the Youth Advisory Group for their specialist knowledge and experience.

 The Youth Advisory Group is expected to have a representative balance of: